kaiserdave/silksong-notes/notes.md

 - Simple Key [500]
 - Rosary String [80] inf
 NPC: Flick the Fixer, at wishwall
+Wishwall
+- Task: Bone Bottom Repairs
+- Task: Garb of the Pilgrims
 NPC: Sherma, right of town, at the gate

 Mosshome